 Employees want to know where they are going and that their manager cares about their advancement.
 They want to see the light at the end of the tunnel.
 Of those that resigned in 2021, 63% left their job due to a lack of opportunities for advancement.
 I’m willing to bet that a lot of those people probably had opportunities, but they were never shown the road by their leadership team.

-On-site Productions, Social Media Management
+Production, Social Media Management

 Content + Strategy, Livestreaming, Social Media Management